No Child Left Behind Act: Criticisms of funding levels

-Some critics claim that extra expenses are not fully reimbursed by increased levels of federal NCLB funding.
-Others note that funding for the law increased massively following passage and that billions in funds previously allocated to particular uses could be reallocated to new uses.
+Some critics claimed that extra expenses are not fully reimbursed by increased levels of federal NCLB funding.
+Others noted that funding for the law increased massively following passage and that billions in funds previously allocated to particular uses could be reallocated to new uses.
 Even before the law's passage, Secretary of Education Rod Paige noted ensuring that children are educated remained a state responsibility regardless of federal support:

-Various early Democratic supporters of NCLB criticize its implementation, claiming it is not adequately funded by either the federal government or the states.
+Various early Democratic supporters of NCLB criticized its implementation, claiming it was not adequately funded by either the federal government or the states.
 Ted Kennedy, the legislation's initial sponsor, once stated: "The tragedy is that these long overdue reforms are finally in place, but the funds are not."
 Susan B. Neuman, U.S. Department of Education's former Assistant Secretary for Elementary and Secondary Education, commented about her worries of NCLB in a meeting of the International Reading Association:

-Organizations have particularly criticized the unwillingness of the federal government to "fully fund" the act.
-Noting that appropriations bills always originate in the House of Representatives, it is true that during the Bush Administration, neither the Senate nor the White House has even requested federal funding up to the authorized levels for several of the act's main provisions.
-For example, President Bush requested only $13.3 billion of a possible $22.75 billion in 2006.
-Advocacy groups note that President Bush's 2008 budget proposal allotted $61 billion for the Education Department, cutting funding by $1.3 billion from the year before.
+Organizations particularly criticized the unwillingness of the federal government to "fully fund" the act.
+Though appropriations bills always originate in the House of Representatives, during the Bush Administration, neither the Senate nor the White House requested federal funding up to the authorized levels for several of the act's main provisions.
+For example, Bush requested only $13.3 billion of a possible $22.75 billion in 2006.
+Advocacy groups noted that President Bush's 2008 budget proposal allotted $61 billion for the Education Department, cutting funding by $1.3 billion from the year before.
 44 out of 50 states would have received reductions in federal funding if the budget passed as it was.
-Specifically, funding for the Enhancing Education Through Technology Program (EETT) has continued to drop while the demand for technology in schools has increased (Technology and Learning, 2006).
-However, these claims focused on reallocated funds, as each of President Bush's proposed budgets increased funding for major NCLB formula programs such as Title I, including his final 2009 budget proposal.
+Specifically, funding for the Enhancing Education Through Technology Program (EETT) continued to drop while the demand for technology in schools has increased.
+However, these claims focused on reallocated funds, as each of Bush's proposed budgets increased funding for major NCLB formula programs such as Title I, including his final 2009 budget proposal.

-Members of Congress have viewed these authorized levels as spending caps, not spending promises.
-Some opponents argue that these funding shortfalls mean that schools faced with the system of escalating penalties for failing to meet testing targets are denied the resources necessary to remedy problems detected by testing.
+Members of Congress viewed these authorized levels as spending caps, not spending promises.
+Some opponents argued that these funding shortfalls mean that schools faced with the system of escalating penalties for failing to meet testing targets were denied the resources necessary to remedy problems detected by testing.
 However, federal NCLB formula funding increased by billions during this period and state and local funding increased by over $100 billion from school year 2001–02 through 2006–07.